leapmotion/Particles/README.md

-# Particles!
+# Particles

-Lots of particles...
+Developed in collaboration with Jeffrey Ventrella - inventor of the [Clusters Algorithm](http://ventrella.com/Clusters/)